Casemiro says Man Utd players excited to learn from Ruben Amorim

 “We have to keep growing.
 We are in a good dynamic.
 Now comes the international break then the most important part of the season, when there are many matches and when all players are needed.”

-Amorim will be unable to lead coaching sessions until his work permit is granted.

-But the Portuguese coach is allowed at United’s Carrington training ground for meetings, including speaking with interim boss Van Nistelrooy on Monday.
+Despite his wait for a visa, Amorim is allowed to attend meetings at United’s training ground, including speaking with interim boss Van Nistelrooy on Monday.

 The popular former striker returned to Old Trafford in the summer as one of Ten Hag’s assistants on a deal until 2026 and has been open about his desire to stay as part of Amorim’s new-look team.